ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

 -

-   -  For all other patches, it is advised to push the fix upstream when appropriate, ie. the problem exists upstream, and CC'ing stable@kernel.org during the process.
-As soon as the patch is accepted upstream/upstream-stable, it will naturally find it's way back down into our Ubuntu kernel when we pull upstream stable updates.
+   -  For all other patches which do not need an accelerated path into an Ubuntu kernel, it is advised to push the fix upstream when appropriate, ie. the problem exists upstream, and CC'ing stable@kernel.org during the process.
+As soon as the patch is accepted upstream/upstream-stable, it will naturally find it's way back down into our Ubuntu kernel when we pull upstream/upstream-stable updates.
+This ensures patches are getting vetted and applied upstream and reduces overall maintenance costs for the Ubuntu Kernel Team.

 .. _how_will_updates_be_provided_in_the_archive: